Honda Pioneer - Windshields & Doors: Noise, Dust & Install Tips

 Soft doors / soft cab

-• Warm, flexible, budget-friendly.
+• Warm, flexible, budget-friendly

-• Seal well with added edge trim and proper latch adjustment.
+• Seal well with added edge trim and proper latch adjustment

 Hard doors / hard cab

-• Heavier; cost and install time go up.
+• Heavier; cost and install time go up

-• Great for daily use, cold climates, and winter plowing.
+• Great for daily use, cold climates, and winter plowing

-A rear panel helps break the low-pressure vacuum that sucks dust into the cab.
-Many riders see the biggest dust improvement simply by pairing a front windshield with a rear panel.
+Rear panel = dust fix: a rear panel helps break the low-pressure vacuum that pulls dust into the cab.
+Pairing a front windshield with a rear panel gives the biggest improvement.

 Dust and Noise Fixes

 • Seal the gaps.
-Add edge seals/foam where panels meet the cage and dash to cut whistles and rattles.
+Add edge seals/foam where panels meet the cage and dash

 Install Checklist